ucsb-cs148-w24/project-pj10-spotifai/team/sprint02/lec03.md

  - richard
 What everyone is up to:
    Sam:
-   - Working on UI
+   - Working on UI main components
+   - More D3
    Lindsey:
-   - Working on UI
+   - Working on UI organization
+   - MongoDB
    Ethan:
-   - Working on UI
+   - Working on UI main display
+   - React practice
    Grace:
-   - Making pages for each feature
+   - Making pages for playlist mood feature
+   - Spotify api
    Aaron:
-   - Making pages for each feature
+   - Making pages for youtube integration
+   - React practice
    Kyle:
-   - Making pages for each feature
+   - Making pages for AI cover art
+   - React practice
    Richard:
-   - Making pages for each feature
+   - Making pages for other features
+   - Vercel
 Future:
-- Everyone gets a kanban pannel to finished
+- Everyone gets a kanban panel to finished
+- Get better idea for how our UI will work
+- Start adding features